Free life insurance quotes in minutes

 Best life insurance companies if you have a disability

 The type of disability you have, along with your source of income, will be the most important factors for you to consider when shopping for life insurance.
-If you receive disability income, look for insurers that view disability income in the same way as they do income from a job as they will be more likely than others to offer you coverage.
+If you receive disability income, look for insurers that view disability income in the same way as they do income from a job as they’ll be more likely than others to offer you coverage.

 Depending on your disability, there can be a lot of variance with how each insurer will evaluate your application for life insurance.
 Some insurers tend to rate certain health conditions and disabilities more favorably than others.
 Working with a Policygenius expert on your life insurance application can help you find the right insurer for you.